 + 850m / – 1600m 28km

-Early in the morning, we cross the ridge that leads us to the passo della Futa.
-There is still a tenacious and icy wind that swirls all the leaves around us, it's nice but it makes a great contrast with the heat of the last few days!
-After the pass, we continue the course on a ridge in the middle of the beeches.
-You can see in places the Via Flaminia Militare, this Roman road I mentioned in the introduction.
-It's rather impressive to see such a monument in the middle of nowhere!
+We set off early in the morning along the ridge leading to the Passo della Futa.
+A persistent, icy wind still swirls the leaves around us.
+It's beautiful, but a stark contrast to the warmth of the past few days!
+After the pass, we continue along the ridge through beech trees.
+Here and there, we can see the Via Flaminia Militare, the Roman road I mentioned in the introduction.
+It's quite impressive to see such a monument in the middle of nowhere!

 After the top of the Banditacce, the path becomes more rural.
 We pass close to a few farms where the pigs that make the famous Mortadella of Emilia-Romagna are raised.
 Few breaks on the way because the cold wind is still present!
 We eventually arrive at Madonna dei Fornelli, where we can take the first real windless break in the sun of the day.

-The Via Degli Dei officially continues towards the village of Monzuno, but we don't have time to reach it in three days.
-So we decide to go down to San Benedetto Sambro station.
-We follow a very beautiful path along a torrent which, surprisingly, is not indicated on the OpenStreetMaps map.
-In fact, it is undoubtedly one of the most beautiful stages of this course!
-The final part of the descent towards the station at sunset is superb, all in large grassy meadows on the mountainside.
-For a bit it feels like Austria!
+The Way of the Gods officially continues towards the village of Monzuno.
+But we don't have time to reach it in three days.
+So we decide to descend towards the San Benedetto Sambro train station.
+We follow a beautiful path alongside a stream which, surprisingly, isn't marked on the OpenStreetMap.
+In fact, it's probably one of the most beautiful sections of the route!
+The final part of the descent to the station at sunset is superb, all through vast grassy meadows on the mountainside.
+For a moment, you could almost believe you were in Austria…

 The tiny station only reveals itself at the last moment.
 It's already the end of the hike… What I remember is that in three days of walking we are dealing with a great diversity of landscapes.
 I must say that I had not expected too much!